beagleboard/librobotcontrol/README.txt

-7) Now located at /root/Auto_Run_Script.sh is a bash script that is configured to run on boot.
+7) Located at /root/Auto_Run_Script.sh is a bash script that is configured to run on boot.
 By default it includes whatever program you selected during the install process in step 5.
 Modify this bootscript to include any other boot time configuration.